Zamm178/MentalHealthChatbot/README.md

 # MentalHealthChatbot
-A chatbot that redirects users to mental health resources and responds to common questions asked by users
+A chatbot that redirects users to mental health resources and responds to common questions asked by users.
+Uses LUIS for language understanding and classifying sentiment
+(in progress)